wescale/kubernetes-formation/exercice-guestbook-go/README.md

 Just like the master, we want to have a service to proxy connections to the read slaves.
 In this case, in addition to discovery, the Redis slave service provides transparent load balancing to clients.

-1. Use the "redis-slave-service.yaml" file to create the Redis slave service by running the `kubectl create -f` *`filename`* command:
+1. Use the "redis-slave-service.yaml" file to create the Redis slave service by running the `kubectl apply -f` *`filename`* command:

     ```console
-    $ kubectl create -f redis-slave-service.yaml
+    $ kubectl apply -f redis-slave-service.yaml
     services/redis-slave
     ```